kestra-io/docs/content/enterprise-licence-agreement.md

 - carrying out updates of the Solution in accordance with the terms of the Appendix 1;
 - ensuring at all times that Your infrastructures take into account the conditions of use of the Solution and, where applicable, take the necessary measures to ensure that Your computer infrastructure is compatible with the requirements mentioned in the terms of the installation of the Solution ;
 - having qualified and trained personnel available to use the Solution, in order to use it in accordance with the instructions provided by KESTRA.

-1. You agree to maintain the Statistics Report mentioned in Appendix 1 and You shall not delete any data that allows KESTRA to calculate the usages performed via the Solution on Your IT infrastructure as described in Appendix 1.
+b.
+You agree to maintain the Statistics Report mentioned in Appendix 1 and You shall not delete any data that allows KESTRA to calculate the usages performed via the Solution on Your IT infrastructure as described in Appendix 1.

-2. You are solely responsible for the use of the Solution by You and your Users.
+c.
+You are solely responsible for the use of the Solution by You and your Users.

-3. You expressly acknowledge and agree that the Solution interconnects with third-party software (the “**Third Party Softwares**”), as described in Appendix 1, for which KESTRA is not responsible.
+d.
+You expressly acknowledge and agree that the Solution interconnects with third-party software (the “**Third Party Softwares**”), as described in Appendix 1, for which KESTRA is not responsible.

-4. You undertake, in your use of the Solution, to comply with the laws and regulations in force and not to infringe the rights of third parties or public order.
+e.
+You undertake, in your use of the Solution, to comply with the laws and regulations in force and not to infringe the rights of third parties or public order.

 You warrant against any misuse, non-compliant or illicit use that Users may make of the Solution, in particular against infringement of the laws and regulations in force.
 You are thus exclusively responsible for putting in place all procedures intended to prevent or remedy the commission of such acts.

-1. You are solely responsible for the content of the data, comments and information exchanged through the Solution (the "**Content**").
+f.
+You are solely responsible for the content of the data, comments and information exchanged through the Solution (the "**Content**").

 You warrant to KESTRA that it has all necessary rights and permissions to distribute such Content.
 You undertake to ensure that such Content is lawful, does not infringe public order, public morality or third party rights, does not violate any legislative or regulatory provision and, more generally, is in no way likely to give rise to civil or criminal liability on the part of KESTRA.